Spotted Duck Creamery in Penn Yan provides one of the most unique frozen treat experiences you can find in Upstate.

-The rural roads that connect Keuka and Seneca Lakes in Yates County are now home to one of the most unique roadside treats in the Finger Lakes, and possibly even in the entire U.S. I recently got a behind-the-scenes-tour of Spotted Duck Creamery on Route 54 in Penn Yan and have been quacking to my friends about it ever since.
+The rural roads that connect Keuka and Seneca Lakes in Yates County are now home to one of the most unique roadside treats in the Finger Lakes, and possibly even in the entire U.S. I recently got a behind-the-scenes-tour of Spotted Duck Creamery on Route 54 in Penn Yan.
+Since then, I have been quacking to my friends about it ever since.
 (Don’t roll your eyes, that was funny and you know it.)

-Owners Daniel and Elizabeth Hoover are veterans of an organic, homegrown lifestyle and recently opened their ice cream stand, borrowing its name from the very ingredient that makes their frozen custard so unique.
-In fact, I’ve done a little bit research online since my visit, and can’t find any other spot in the country who is making their line of frozen custard with duck eggs!
+Owners Daniel and Elizabeth Hoover are veterans of an organic, homegrown lifestyle.
+They’ve recently opened their ice cream stand, borrowing its name from the very ingredient that makes their frozen custard unique.
+Since my visit, I’ve done a little bit research online.
+I can’t find any other spot in the country who is making their line of frozen custard with duck eggs!

 The Hoovers had previously owned a small, organic, farm-to-market grocery in Penn Yan that was a favorite among locals.
 After a suggestion by Elizabeth’s aunt, Daniel decided to try his hand at making homemade ice cream with an old churn owned by his father–the same churn Daniel used with his father when he was a kid.
 Just like her husband, Elizabeth was raised on an organic farm, so their decision to only use the freshest and best, local grown ingredients wasn’t just a lofty goal for either of them–it was a must.